charlieperrone/45000_ops/README.md

 #### Create

 Creates a new looper directory with proper file formatting and directory structure.
+It also creates a file called NAME.json which gives information about the loop like the song name and the original filenames which gives more information about what is contained in each track.

 ```create.py input_directory output_directory song_name```